 Meanwhile, out in the desert, Jesse begins to feel on edge.
 He holds his keys between his fingers, prepared to use them as a weapon if the worst comes to pass.
 Instead, Mike drives off the side of the road, parks his car, and goes to get a shovel.
 Jesse is convinced this is it: Mike would dig a shallow grave for him.

-Instead, however, Mike hands Jesse the shovel and instructs him to dig.
-Jesse does as told, and digs up a bag of money, which he places in Mike's trunk.
-He's not going to die: instead, he is to stand watch as Mike picks up various dead drops around New Mexico, of which there are still six...
+Instead, however, Mike merely digs up a bag of money, which he places in the trunk.
+Jesse's not going to die: instead, he is to stand watch as Mike picks up various dead drops around New Mexico, of which there are still six...

 As Hank and Tim discuss Gale's possibly being Heisenberg, and whether Jesse, one of the few people known to carry blue meth, was his killer; Jesse continues to aid Mike in picking up his dead drops.
 He tries to ask Mike if he's officially his assistant, and whether he's his new "guy".
 Mike doesn't reply at first, but eventually barks at Jesse that he is not his "guy".